 How to Resize a Picture in Word on Windows for Free

 When we work with images and pictures in our documents, we do not always need the original size.
 One reason why we usually resize images is to lower their size.
 A 5MB picture will take an entire page in Word.
-We need to resize it in order to fit the document and do not disrupt the flow of reading.
+We need to resize it to fit the document and do not disrupt the flow of reading.
 Today, we will learn how to resize a picture in Word so that it fits our needs.
 And this can be done with PDFelement to resize pictures in a PDF file as well.

 How to Resize a Picture in Word 2016

-Using Microsoft® Word you can resize not only pictures, but also text boxes, WordArt, and boxes.
+Using Microsoft® Word, you can resize not only pictures, but also text boxes, WordArt, and boxes.
 If you want, you can also remove unwanted portions of the picture by cropping it.
 Today, however, we will talk about how to resize a picture in Word.